 To open the Chrome Task Manager, right-click on the top Tab bar and select Task Manager.
 You can also launch the Task Manager using the shortcut (Shift+ Esc).

 Google Chrome is the first to introduce a Task Manager for browsers.
 Not many of us know that this browser has its own Chrome Task Manager, which helps you check if a program is hogging your PC’s resources.

 The built-in Task Manager of Chrome also lets you end the not-responding program in a single click.

 Chrome’s Task Manager monitors and manages the browser’s resource usage.
 It displays memory, CPU, and network usage of open tabs and installed extensions, allowing users to identify and terminate processes that slow down the browser.

-The Task Manager lists all the programs running on your Windows PC including the extensions and add-ons installed in your web browsers.
-Select the one which is consuming the system’s resource the most and click on End Task.
-The program will be closed immediately and you re-launch it if you want.
+The Task Manager lists all the programs running on your Windows PC, including the extensions and add-ons installed in your web browsers.
+Select the one that is consuming the system’s resources the most and click on End Task.
+The program will be closed immediately, and you can re-launch it if you want.

-Furthermore, the built-in Chrome Task Manager also shows other details like Image Cache, Process ID, Script cache, CSS cache, USER Handles etc for the programs running on your system.
-Select any program and hit the right click of your mouse, you can see the entire details in a single window.
+Furthermore, the built-in Chrome Task Manager also shows other details like Image Cache, Process ID, Script cache, CSS cache, USER Handles, etc, for the programs running on your system.
+Select any program and hit the right click of your mouse.
+You can see all the details in a single window.

-Not everyone may know this, but the social networking websites hogs the maximum of your system’s resource with the image cache, CSS cache, system memory, network usage, constant refreshing, etc.
+Not everyone may know this, but social networking websites hog the maximum of your system’s resources with the image cache, CSS cache, system memory, network usage, constant refreshing, etc.

-Overall the built-in Task Manager is a useful utility which helps users getting details about the programs running in their Google Chrome web browser.
-It helps users to check why their browser suddenly starts running slow or which program running the background is intimidating the system’s performance.
+Overall, the built-in Chrome Task Manager is a useful utility that helps users get details about the programs running in their Google Chrome web browser.
+It helps users to check why their browser suddenly starts running slow or which program running in the background is intimidating the system’s performance.

 You may want to read this post if your Google Chrome is Freezing or Crashing frequently.